What are Goals for Best Practices of Hazard Reporting

 - Only one generic hazard reporting form

-- how can you capture relevant data?
+- how can you capture relevant, operational specific data?

 Here’s the best practice: